Acquire the basic knowledge and skills necessary to draft legislation efficiently, accurately and in compliance with legal requirements.

 Topics that will be covered in this course include:

 - Legislation, and the constitutional and legal framework

 - The principles of legislative drafting

 The programme is primarily aimed at officials in the national, provincial and local spheres of government and officials in parastatal bodies.

 Prof Rassie Malherbe is a retired professor of constitutional law from the University of Johannesburg.
-He has been teaching legislative drafting for 20 years, for the last three years at the University of Cape Town.
+He has been teaching legislative drafting for over 20 years, for the last few years at the University of Cape Town.
 During his academic career Prof Malherbe focused his research on constitutional law, education law, and specific human rights such as academic freedom, freedom of religion and education rights.
-He co-authored several textbooks and published more than 100 articles on these topics.
+He co-authored several textbooks and published more than 100 articles.
 He was closely involved in the constitution-making process of the nineties, and still advises government institutions on legislative and other issues.

 Adv Anton Meyer SC had a long career in legislative drafting spanning over 40 years.
 He was a state law adviser in the Department of Justice for many years, and was the deputy chief state law adviser until he became the chief law adviser to parliament when the interim constitution came into effect in 1994.
 He served in this position until his retirement in 2002.
-He has been the co-presenter with Prof Malherbe of an extra-curricular program in legislative drafting at the University of Johannesburg since its inception in 2002.
-This programme was moved to the University of Cape Town three years ago.
+He was the co-presenter with Prof Malherbe of an extra-curricular program in legislative drafting at the University of Johannesburg since its inception in 2002.
+This programme has since moved to the University of Cape.

 R5,830 per person.